Michael Lee-Chin, Chairman, Portland Holdings Inc.

 View video biography

-Michael Lee-Chin, Chairman, Portland Holdings Inc., is widely regarded as a visionary entrepreneur whose philosophy of "doing well and doing good" has resulted in phenomenal success and inspiring philanthropic initiatives.
+Michael Lee-Chin, President and Chairman of Portland Holdings Limited, is widely regarded as a visionary entrepreneur whose philosophy of “doing well and doing good” has resulted in phenomenal success and inspiring philanthropic initiatives.

 In 1983, at the age of 32, Michael borrowed money to purchase $500,000 of Mackenzie Financial stock.
-After four years, this stock appreciated seven-fold, and Michael used the profits to make his first acquisition, a small Ontario-based investment firm called AIC Limited.
+After four years the stock appreciated seven-fold.
+Michael used the profits to make his first acquisition, a small Ontario-based investment firm called AIC Limited.
 At that time, Advantage Investment Counsel (a division of AIC Limited) had assets under management of just $800,000.
-Within 20 years, AIC grew from less than $1 million to at one point having more than $15 billion in assets under management and servicing over one million Canadians.
-In September 2009, AIC’s retail investment fund business was sold to Manulife Financial, making Portland Holdings one of the largest shareholders worldwide.
-Michael and his team will continue to manage its flagship Advantage Series of funds for Manulife through Portland Investment Counsel.
-Michael has managed the Advantage Fund since inception.
+Within 20 years, AIC grew from less than $1 million and – at its business peak – held more than $15 billion in assets under management.
+In September 2009, AIC’s retail investment fund business was sold to Manulife.
+Today, Michael remains firmly committed to creating wealth for investors as Executive Chairman and Chief Executive Officer of Portland Investment Counsel Inc., an investment manager and exempt market dealer.

-As the founder of Portland Holdings Inc., Michael Lee-Chin’s business accomplishments span various countries and numerous sectors.
+As the founder of Portland, Michael’s business accomplishments span various countries and numerous sectors.

-At the helm, Michael established an investment philosophy and guiding principles for each of the Portland group of companies.
-Although some companies may not have possessed strong balance sheets or a guiding framework prior to acquisition or establishment by Portland, it has been under Michael’s stewardship that each of the Portland group of companies has come to display the following attributes:
+At the helm, Michael has established an investment philosophy and guiding principles for each of the companies under Portland.
+Although some companies may not have possessed strong balance sheets or a guiding framework prior to acquisition by Portland, it has been under Michael’s stewardship that each of these companies has come to display the following attributes:

 - Solid returns on equity;